mcharafeddinedev/mcharafeddinedev.github.io/activedev.md

 # Current Pursuits & Goals

-As I near completion of my A.A.S. in Digital Gaming & Simulation Programming, I’ve realized that while my education laid a solid foundation, I still need more hands-on experience and fluency in coding to be job-ready as a gameplay programmer.
-To address this, I’ve committed to a structured, self-teaching plan focused on intensive, project-based courses — not arbitrary YouTube-style tutorials, but guided experiences with deliberate and professional frameworks, designed to simulate practical game development and production workflows.
+As I've progressed through my A.A.S. in Digital Gaming & Simulation Programming, I’ve realized that while my education has laid a solid foundation, I still need more hands-on experience and fluency in coding to reach my goals as a gameplay programmer.
+To address this, I’ve committed to a structured, self-teaching plan focused on intensive, project-based courses — not arbitrary YouTube-style tutorials, but rather more guided experiences with deliberate and professional frameworks, designed to simulate practical game development and production workflows.

 Some of these projects revisit foundational topics I’ve already encountered during my degree, but I believe strongly in the value of reviewing the basics.
-In a fast-evolving tech industry like game development, keeping skills sharp and perspective broad is essential.
-Advanced systems often demand a deep understanding of fundamentals, and I’m choosing to start this code-focused path from the ground up with purpose and discipline.
+On top of that, these projects are specifically code-focused rather than concentrating on things like design processes or game engine techniques, tools, proficiency, etc. In a fast-evolving tech industry like game development, I think keeping skills sharp and perspective broad is essential, so I'll probably continue adding to this and editing it, and moving completed projects to ['My Projects'](projects.md) if they produce a publishable executable.
+Advanced systems often demand a deep understanding of fundamentals, and I’m choosing to start this code-focused path from the ground up.

 Below is an evolving record of the work I’m doing, organized by current and planned projects.

+Logged 05-15-2025

 ---